Buying a Car Without A Title

 Understanding why a car might not have a title is an important factor in deciding whether to make the purchase.
 There are a few reasons why a car might not have a title:

-• Lost or Damaged – A common reason for a car not having a title is that it was lost or damaged beyond legibility.
+• Damaged or Lost Title – A common reason for a car not having a title is that it was lost or damaged beyond legibility.
 If you’re considering buying a car without a title, get all the details from the seller about why the title is missing.
 In some states, getting a duplicate title is as simple as filling out a form and paying a small fee.
 In others, it can be much more complicated and time-consuming.
 In either case, you can request the seller do this before you purchase the car.

 • Recent Purchase – A car might not have a title because it was recently purchased.
 In some states, there is a grace period during which the seller has to send in the paperwork and receive the new title in the mail.
-If you’re buying from an individual who just bought the car themselves, be sure to find out how long ago they purchased it and whether they’ve received the new title yet.
+If you’re buying from an individual who just bought the car themselves, be sure to find out how long ago they purchased the car and whether they’ve received the new title yet.
 Also, be wary of title jumping (or title skipping) when the seller quickly transfers ownership of the car to avoid their financial obligations, usually taxes.

 • Stolen Vehicle – Unfortunately, another possibility is that the car was stolen.
 If this is the case, then, of course, no title exists.
 It’s important to be aware of this possibility and ensure you’re not buying a stolen vehicle when shopping for a car.
 Be sure to get all the details from the seller and do your due diligence.